The market

 your home sells and the price you achieve.
 Plymouth has a range of local and national

-AgentSeeker compares estate agents in Plymouth based on actual performance data, so
+AgentSeeker compares estate agents in Plymouth on what can be observed rather than

 Want the cost side specifically?
 See a full breakdown of